pvankranenburg/MTCFeatures/docsrc/v1.1/source/melodyrepresentation.rst

 	* - `imaweight`
 	  - float
 	  - [0.0, ..., 1.0]
-	  - Metric weight as computed by Inner Metric Analysis.
+	  - Metric weight as computed by Inner Metric Analysis (Nestke and Noll, 2001).
 	* - `imacontour`
 	  - string
 	  - {'-', '=', '+'}